-And President Bush took that literally when he surprised the 2,600 guests at the annual White House Correspondents’ Association dinner — at the Washington Hilton Saturday evening — by conducting the Marine Band in a medley of patriotic compositions, and although sometimes missing the beat, receiving a standing ovation for his leadership ability in that area.
+President George W. Bush took that literally when he once surprised the 2,600 guests at the annual White House Correspondents’ Association dinner by conducting the Marine Band in a medley of patriotic compositions, and although sometimes missing the beat, receiving a standing ovation for his leadership ability in that area.

 The primary purpose of America’s oldest professional music group is to provide music and pageantry for the president and the commandant of the Marine Corps.
-“Given our mission, we work for whoever is in the office,” says clarinetist and assistant director Jason Fettig.
-But this being a democratic country and all, the rest of us get to share the privilege.
+“Given our mission, we work for whoever is in the office,” says clarinetist and Colonel Jason Fettig, Director of the band.
+But this being a democratic country, the rest of us get to share the privilege.
 “The band performs in many different capacities,” says Fettig, “and is enjoyed by many different audiences.”

 The band gives some 500 public and official performances each year — the concert on the U.S. Capitol grounds, a tradition started by President Martin Van Buren more than 160 years ago, is perhaps the best-known.

 “The President’s Own” plays at the White House for more than 300 occasions each year – though it may assume different forms.
 A half-dozen ensembles – ranging from a solo violinist in the East Room to all 143 musicians together – may play at any given State Dinner.
 Typically, strolling string players perform during dinner, a dance band plays after dinner and another group may play patriotic music.
 When the string orchestra plays, it’s always in the grand foyer.
 Musical styles range from patriotic band selections to pieces written for smaller chamber groups.